OUR STAFF

 In addition to her role as Ascension’s Communication Director, where she primarily maintains the website, social media accounts, and offers technical support, Kelli works full-time as a project manager remotely for a company in California.

-In her spare time, she serves as Barn Manager for a Morgan horse farm in Colchester, VT, and navigates the twists and turns of parenting teenagers (currently ages 20, 17, and 15 year old twins) with her partner, Matt, who is in Cyber Security with the Vermont Air National Guard.
+In her spare time, she serves as Barn Manager for a Morgan horse farm in Colchester, VT, and navigates the twists and turns of parenting two daughters and twin boys (Late Teens-Early 20's) with her partner, Matt, who is in Cyber Security with the Vermont Air National Guard.

 Organist